-I was injured in a car accident and the driver had no insurance.
-What should I do?
+If you were injured in a car accident and the driver had no insurance, what should you do?

 If you or a loved one has been injured in any car accident, you should do the following:

 - Call the police or law enforcement and have them make a report.
 This will serve as a record of the accident.

 - Exchange information with the other driver, if you can.
 Do not engage or quarrel with the driver.
 Just get the facts.
 Sometimes drivers don’t have insurance because they don’t have a license.

 - Take as many photos as possible and write down the names and numbers of any witnesses.

 - Do NOT make a recorded statement to any insurance company, including your own, without first consulting a personal injury attorney.

 If you suspect the responsible driver has no insurance, you need help from an experienced personal injury attorney.
 You won’t have many allies or places to turn when your medical bills start to stack up.

 to find a John Foy office near you